A general favourite, Schinkenfleckerl is also easy to prepare. Choose a wine to complement the creamy cheese and ham flavours of the sauce.

 - Grüner Veltliner classic: its lively, peppery style combines beautifully with the rustic, homemade character of the diced pasta.
 It is also a great combination with salads.

 - The rich and full-bodied style of Gemischter Satz is a natural choice for this traditional Heuriger wine tavern speciality; a Viennese marriage.
-Another great alternative would be a structured Chardonnay or Pinot Blanc.
+Another great alternative would be a structured Chardonnay or Weissburgunder.

 The "Fleckerl" are diced slices of pasta, and very typical for Austria.
 A vegetarian alternative is the "Krautfleckerl", with cabbage used in place of the ham.
 This dish is perfect for parties and buffets, as you can make as many portions as you like.
 There are many ways to make it, but a particularly fine method is described below: